 - 5. Under Servers, specify: - An authentication server to use for authenticating users who sign in to this realm. - (Optional) A directory/attribute server to use for retrieving user attribute and group information for role-mapping rules and resource policies. - (Optional) A RADIUS accounting server to use to track when a user signs in and out. - Device attributes server to use the device attributes. - If you previously selected a RADIUS server for Authentication, the RADIUS Proxy option buttons appear.
 Select Proxy Outer Authentication or Proxy Inner Authentication to allow the system to proxy EAP authentication methods.
 Select Do not proxy if you do not want to use RADIUS proxy. - 7.
-Select Enable additional authentication server to specify an additional authentication server.

-- 8. To use dynamic policy evaluation for this realm, select Dynamic policy evaluation to enable an automatic timer for dynamic policy evaluation of this realm's authentication policy, role-mapping rules, and role restrictions.
+Select Enable additional authentication server to specify an additional authentication server. - 8.
+To use dynamic policy evaluation for this realm, select Dynamic policy evaluation to enable an automatic timer for dynamic policy evaluation of this realm's authentication policy, role-mapping rules, and role restrictions.
 Then: - Select the Refresh interval option to specify how often to perform an automatic policy evaluation of all currently signed in realm users.
 Specify the number of minutes (5 to 1440). - Select Refresh roles to refresh the roles of all users in this realm.
-(This option does not control the scope of the Refresh Now button.) - Select Refresh resource policies to also refresh the resource policies for all users in this realm.
+(This option does not control the scope of the Refresh Now button.) - Select Refresh resource policies to also refresh the resource policies (not including Meeting and e-mail Client) for all users in this realm.
 (This option does not control the scope of the Refresh Now button.) - Click Refresh Now to manually evaluate the realm's authentication policy, role-mapping rules, role restrictions, user roles, and resource policies of all currently signed-in realm users.
-Use this button if you make changes to an authentication policy, role-mapping rules, role restrictions, or resource policies and you want to immediately refresh the roles of this realm's users. - To use session migration for endpoints with the Pulse client, select the Session Migration check box.
-Then enter the Authentication Group and specify whether you want to receive user attributes from IF-MAP or from a directory server.
-Note that you must also configure IF-MAP Federation for all of IPS nodes in a session migration network. - Click Save Changes to create the realm.
-The General, Authentication Policy, and Role Mapping tabs for the authentication realm appear. - 9.
-Perform the next configuration steps: - Configure one or more role-mapping rules. - Configure an authentication policy for the realm. - After you configure the authentication realm, select Authentication > Signing In > Signin Policies, add the realm to a sign-in policy, and associate the realm with an authentication protocol set.
+Use this button if you make changes to an authentication policy, role-mapping rules, role restrictions, or resource policies and you want to immediately refresh the roles of this realm's users. - Click Save Changes to create the realm.
+The General, Authentication Policy, and Role Mapping tabs for the authentication realm appear.

+- 9. Perform the next configuration steps: - Configure one or more role-mapping rules. - Configure an authentication policy for the realm. - After you configure the authentication realm, select Authentication > Signing In > Signin Policies, add the realm to a sign-in policy, and associate the realm with an authentication protocol set.